Non-Asymptotic Convergence of Discrete Diffusion Models: Masked and Random Walk dynamics: Further derivation of considered models

 Hence \eqref{eq:kolm_forward_brw} is satisfied.

 \underline{3. $k=n$:} computing analogously, we obtain

 Moreover,

 We conclude that $\fopbrwb$ is indeed a solution to \eqref{eq:kolm_forward_brw}.
-By \citep[Theorem 4.3]{feinberg2014solutions}, this equation admits a unique solution within the class of transition probabilities satisfying \Cref{ass:non_explo} since $\foqbrwb$ satisfies \Cref{ass:ctcm} and \Cref{ass:non_explo}.
-Hence we can conclude that $\fopbrwb$ is a component-wise conditional density of $(\foXbrw_t)_{t\in [0,\Tf]}$ and the full transition density is then given by
+By \cite[Theorem 4.3]{feinberg2014solutions}, this equation admits a unique solution within the class of transition probabilities satisfying \textbf{H2}.
+Hence $\fopbrwb$ is a component-wise conditional density of $(\foXbrw_t)_{t\in [0,\Tf]}$ and the full transition density is then given by

 which is the desired conclusion. \end{proof}